The Council of Australian Governments has lifted hydrogen industry development to the top of our national priority list.

 The numbers for taking a solar approach are much worse.

 What would a reasonable Hydrogen Industry model look like?

 The scale challenge is obvious.

 Drill down a level and it'll be clear to most that the tension between domestic energy demand and exports will create a systemic problem that renewables advocates are desperate to keep out of policy discussions.

-Specifically, the more wind and solar deployed for domestic electricity generation, the more firming back-up power needed.
+Specifically, the more wind and solar are deployed for domestic electricity generation, the more firming backup power is needed.
 And the more hydrogen directed to firm up unreliable wind and solar, the less we can export.